mosaicml/examples/resnet/README.md

 composer main.py yamls/resnet50.yaml recipe_name=mild
 ```

+---
+**NOTE**

+The throughput of ResNet50 and smaller models are dataloader bottlenecked when training with our recipes on 8x NVIDIA A100s.
+This means the model's throughput is limited to the speed the data can be loaded.
+One way to alleviate this bottleneck is to use the [FFCV dataloader format](https://github.com/libffcv/ffcv).
+This [tutorial](https://docs.mosaicml.com/en/v0.11.0/examples/ffcv_dataloaders.html) walks you through creating your FFCV dataloader.
+We also have example code for an ImageNet FFCV dataloader [here](https://github.com/mosaicml/composer/blob/a0f441537008a1ef2678f1474f3cd5519deb80fa/composer/datasets/imagenet.py#L179).

+Our best results use FFCV, so an FFCV version of ImageNet is required to duplicate our results.

+---
 # Saving and Loading checkpoints

 At the bottom of `yamls/resnet50.yaml`, we provide arguments for saving and loading model weights.
 Please specify the `save_folder` or `load_path`arugments if you need to save or load checkpoints!